Simple Paired Combinatorial Assignment

-We find that paired serial dictatorship induces the desired screening: Regardless of other students' reports and preferences, students that care more about courses (or dorms) do indeed report that.
-This separation in turn leads to paired serial dictatorship allocating better courses to students that care more about courses and better dorms to students that care more about dorms.
-Whenever signaling and redistribution of priorities fully resolves coordination frictions---so randomized tie-breaking is immaterial to the resulting deterministic allocation---we arrive at Pareto efficient outcomes (Theorem \ref{deterministic_pareto}).\footnote{This result is similar in spirit to the analysis done in \cite{feigenbaum_2020_dynamic}, which considers a two-stage matching process for students to schools, incorporating preference updating while on waitlists.
+Paired serial dictatorship induces the desired screening: Students who care more about courses (or dorms) do indeed report that, regardless of other students' reports and preferences.
+This separation, in turn, leads to paired serial dictatorship allocating better courses to students that care more about courses and better dorms to students that care more about dorms.
+However, multiple students will generally report the same relative preference, which means that tie-breaking is still required at times.
+Whenever this tie-breaking does not influence the resulting allocation---so signaling and redistribution of priorities fully resolves coordination frictions among students---the resulting deterministic allocation is Pareto efficient and ex-post envy-free (Theorem \ref{deterministic_pareto}).
+As such, a significantly simpler mechanism is able to deliver the promises of CEEI without ever requiring students to report complete cardinal preferences over all potential bundles.\footnote{This result is similar in spirit to the analysis done in \cite{feigenbaum_2020_dynamic}, which considers a two-stage matching process for students to schools, incorporating preference updating while on waitlists.
 Under their mechanism, lotteries are reversed between the initial and second rounds of matching.
 Their key technical assumption is an ``order condition'' which guarantees that if one school is more popular than another in the initial round, it remains more popular in the second round.
-This assumption leads to the time schools reach capacity being well-behaved.
-In our model, the assumption of a deterministic allocation plays the same role, ensuring that the time each course or dorm reaches capacity is well-defined.} While any student taking up a spot in a course or dorm has an externality on every other student, each student's ability to optimize the signal they choose to reveal in equilibrium outweighs those externalities.
-As such, the need for ad-hoc tie-breaking when student reports are not sufficiently nuanced is the key driver of inefficiency, emphasizing how full randomization under independent RSD is the driver of suboptimality.
+This assumption is imposed to guarantee that the time each school reach capacity is well-behaved.
+In our model, the assumption of a deterministic allocation plays the same role, ensuring that the time each course or dorm reaches capacity corresponds precisely to the mass of students revealing a certain signal.} While any student taking up a spot in a course or dorm has an externality on every other student, each student's ability to optimize the signal they choose to reveal in equilibrium outweighs those externalities.
+As such, the need for ad-hoc tie-breaking when student reports are not sufficiently nuanced is the key driver of inefficiency as the mechanism simply does not have the necessary information to align priorities with preferences.
+In the worst case, full randomization under independent RSD is a key driver of suboptimality.